ImadIdaliouali/SortingAlgorithmsPerformance/README.md

 The performance graph is generated as `graph.png`.
 You can open this image to visualize the performance of sorting algorithms.

-4. To clean up the executable, use the following command:
+4. To clean up the executable file, use the following command:

 ```bash
 $ make clean